lhami/sensometrics-r-tutorial-2024/docs/3-tidyverse.md

 ## [1] 2.414214
 ```

-Instead, if we want to pass binary operationse in a pipe, we need to enclose them in `()` on the line they are in:
+Instead, if we want to pass binary operators in a pipe, we need to enclose them in `()` on the line they are in:

 ```r